INCREDIBLE INDIA: Magnificent Pant powers team to series win after Gill-Pujara show | Sports-Games

-An Indian cricket team saddled with broken bones and battered bodies showed a never-seen-before zeal to retain the coveted Border-Gavaskar trophy with a historic three-wicket win over Australia in the fourth and final Test here, successfully chasing a 328-run target to seal the four-match series 2-1.
+But they wanted more and that's precisely what they walked away with.

+So what if their regular captain was on paternity leave?
+So what if their pace spearhead and premier all-rounder were out injured?
+So what if the crowd in Sydney had caused some mental scars with their racist chants?
+So what?
+Asked a lot which had seen adversity of a more intense kind in their personal lives.
+They knew all about it and on the field, they showed how to stand up to it.

-A minefield of talent called Rishabh Pant (89 not out off 138 balls) channelled his inner 'Mad Max' to scare the daylights out of the Australians with his breathtaking strokeplay, ending the home team's 32-year-old unbeaten run at the 'Fortress Gabba'.
+On Tuesday, a minefield of talent called Rishabh Pant (89 not out off 138 balls) channelled his inner 'Mad Max' to scare the daylights out of the Australians with his breathtaking strokeplay.
+He couldn't care less for the history that the home team had not lost at 'Fortress Gabba' in the past 32 years.

+''Every session we discovered a new hero,'' said the nation's favourite cricket hero Sachin Tendulkar, aptly capturing what a cricket-mad country felt especially after the agony of watching them fold for 36 in the Adelaide opener.

+Coach Ravi Shastri knew how momentous it was.
+He would know, he was part of the ride and he made no bones about it.

 ''It is the toughest tour ever.
 Nothing surpasses this.
-After 36 all out, this is unreal,'' India coach Ravi Shastri said, referring to the opening Test debacle.
+After 36 all out, this is unreal,'' Shastri said, admitting that at the end of it all, he had tears in his eyes.

+If Shastri's intense declaration reflected his flamboyance, stand-in captain Ajinkya Rahane's reticence shone through in his response.

 The result has the potential to end Tim Paine's reign as Australia captain having lost back-to-back home series against India.